tmpfs/async-validate/doc/readme/api.md

 function(source, [options], cb)
 ```

+Validates a source object against the rules in the descriptor associated with the schema.

 * `source`: The object to validate (required).
 * `options`: An object describing processing options for the validation (optional).
 * `cb`: Callback function to invoke when validation completes (required).